inbrainai/sdk-android-example-project/README.md

     }
 ```

- **Don't forget to remove callback, otherwise it may call memory leak!**
+ **Don't forget to remove callback, otherwise it may cause a memory leak!**

 ## Request rewards manually
 If you want to force check for new rewards at a certain time, there is a special method which invokes manual rewards check: